Your Daily Pharma Scoop: Soliris New Indication, Gilead's NASH Data, What Keeps Synergy Down?

 unmet medical needs

-Disease: nonalcoholic steatohepatitis (NASH).
+Disease: nonalcoholic steatohepatitis ((NYSEARCA:NASH)).

 Analysis: It is good to see Gilead keeping its options open with NASH and other developments alongside CAR-T. I see a huge potential in Gilead at these prices, and while I was down considerably since I bought quite high, I have managed to bring down average price by buying at the lowest points.
-The drug, at the higher dose of 20 mg once daily, showed statistically significant reduction in hepatic steatosis (buildup of fat in the liver) and TIMP-1 ( a marker of fibrosis) compared to placebo.
+The drug, at the higher dose of 20 mg once daily, showed statistically significant reduction in hepatic steatosis (buildup of fat in the liver) and TIMP-1 (a marker of fibrosis) compared to placebo.
 ACC plays a key role in several pathways associated with the progression of NASH.
 Specifically, it catalyzes the first step in the synthesis of fatty acids that contribute to hepatic steatosis, leading to inflammation and liver fibrosis.
 NASH is a huge market, forecast to be $49 billion in the next 10 years.

 Analyst Ratings

-Alexion Pharmaceuticals (ALXN): Royal Bank Of Canada raises target to $166.00; Stifel Nicolaus reiterates buy rating.
+Alexion Pharmaceuticals: Royal Bank Of Canada raises target to $166.00; Stifel Nicolaus reiterates buy rating.
 ALXN is in our model portfolio.
 See also our coverage.

-Biogen (BIIB): Cantor Fitzgerald reiterates hold with target of $279.00; SunTrust Banks reiterates buy with target of $354.00.
+Biogen: Cantor Fitzgerald reiterates hold with target of $279.00; SunTrust Banks reiterates buy with target of $354.00.
 See our coverage of BIIB here.

-GlaxoSmithKline PLC (GSK): J P Morgan Chase & Co reiterates neutral rating.
+GlaxoSmithKline PLC (GSK): JPMorgan Chase & Co. reiterates neutral rating.
 GSK is in our model portfolio in the low-risk group.
 See also our articles on GSK.

 Ligand Pharmaceuticals Incorporated (LGND): HC Wainwright sets target of $157.00 with buy rating.
 See our coverage of LGND here.

-Eli Lilly and Co (LLY): BMO Capital Markets sets target of $73.00 with sell rating.
+Eli Lilly and Co.
+(LLY): BMO Capital Markets sets target of $73.00 with sell rating.
 Check our articles on LLY.

 MannKind Corporation (MNKD): HC Wainwright reiterates buy.
 Check our opinion here.